Bishara10/Algorithms-Visualized/README.md

 # Algorithms-Visualized
-Visualization of graph traversal and pathfinding algorithms.
+Python implementation of graph traversal and pathfinding algotirthms, and their visualization via PyGame.

+### Algorithms in project
+- DFS
+- BFS